The Website The Birds Maps Virtual Tour Email us

 Preferred Foraging Levels of Warblers

-Each species of warbler who visits Monticello Park during the spring has a preferred level at which it feeds.
+Each species of warbler who visits Monticello Park has a preferred level at which it feeds.
 Ovenbirds usually feed on the ground, while Blackburnian Warblers usually forage in the canopy.
 Knowing at what level to look can help you to locate and identify warblers.
+The level at which a warbler species forages in the spring might be different than the level at which it forages in the fall.

 Below is a list with seven levels where warblers feed: ground; trunks and limbs; understory; understory and mid-story; mid-story; mid-story and canopy; and canopy.
 As you can see, some warblers feed at more than one level.

 You sometimes will see a warbler at a level other than the one in which it is listed.
 Waterthrushes and Ovenbirds usually stay on the ground, but they sometimes perch on a branch and sing.
-During the spring, many warblers at Monticello drop down into the stream to bathe and drink, including the ones who spend most of their time in the canopy.
+At Monticello Park, many warblers drop down into the stream to bathe and drink, including the ones who spend most of their time in the canopy.
 The list is based on where they usually forage.

 TRUNKS AND LIMBS